Kunhiraman Palat Candeth

-Lieutenant General Kunhirāman Pālātt Kandèt,PVSM (23 October 1916 – 19 May 2003) was a senior officer in the Indian Army who played a commanding role in the Liberation of Goa from Portuguese control in 1961, and briefly served as the Military Governor of Goa, Daman and Diu.
+Lieutenant General Kunhiraman Palat Candeth, PVSM (23 September 1916 – 19 May 2003) was a senior officer in the Indian Army who played a commanding role in the Liberation of Goa from Portuguese control in 1961, and briefly served as the Military Governor of Goa, Daman and Diu.

 He later served as the Deputy Chief of Army Staff based in GHQ in New Delhi during the second war in 1965, and later effectively commanded the Western Command during the third war with Pakistan in 1971.

 Early life

-He was born in Ottapalam, Malabar District (now Kerala) in British India (now India) to M. A. Candeth, the son of the Nayanar landlord and writer Vengayil Kunhiraman Nayanar.
-His maternal grandfather was Sir C. Sankaran Nair, who was the President of the Indian National Congress.
+He was born in Ottapalam, Malabar District (now Kerala) in British India (now India) to Palat Candeth Madhavi Amma and Arathil Candeth Madhavan Nambiar "M. A. Candeth", the son of the Nayanar landlord and writer Vengayil Kunhiraman Nayanar.

+Kunhiraman belongs to the Palat Candeth family, through matrilineal succession.

+His maternal grandfather was C. Sankaran Nair, who was the President of the Indian National Congress.
+His paternal uncle is A. C. N. Nambiar, who is an Indian Nationalist and involved with the Indian Legion during the Second World War.

 Military career

 Pre-independence

 Commissioned into the Royal Artillery in 1936, Candeth saw action in West Asia during the Second World War.
 Shortly before India's independence from colonial rule, he was deployed in the North West Frontier Province, bordering Afghanistan, to quell local tribal uprisings.
 The mountainous terrain gave Candeth the experience for his later operations against Nagaland separatists in the North East.
 He attended the Military Services Staff College at Quetta, capital of Baluchistan in 1945.